 Today 'Fortress Betzenberg' (as it was once dubbed) is as impressive outside as it is from the inside - a huge concrete cube overlooking the city below.
 The double-tiered Norbert Thines Nordtribüne (Main Stand) has '1.FCK' and 'Fritz Walter Stadion' spelt out in white amongst the otherwise red seating and a row of executive boxes runs across the back of the lower tier.
 This stand isn't connected to the rest of the ground as at either end it is book-ended with a block of executive boxes in each corner.
 Opposite this stand is the huge single-tier Südtribüne and the words 'Betzenberg' and '1.FCK' are spelt out in the seating.
 Behind the goals and connected to the Südtribüne at each end are the single-tier Lotto Osttribüne and Westkurve stands.

 Kaiserslautern's loudest support gather on the lower tier terrace of the Westkurve and visitors are allocated Blocks 17 and 18 of the Lotto Osttribüne towards the Norbert Thines Nordtribüne.

 2019-2020: 13,184 (3.Liga) *

 Expected Ticket Availability

-FCK have done their best to generate some interest amongst K-Town's American ex-pat community and have thoughtfully given the online ticket shop they run with Ticketmaster an English language version.
-Tickets bought through the online shop are delivered as MobileTicket or Print@Home flavours.
+FCK have done their best to generate some interest amongst K-Town's American ex-pat community and have thoughtfully given their online ticket shop an English language version.
+Tickets bought online are delivered in MobileTicket or Print@Home versions.

 Tickets can also be bought at the fan shops either at the ground or at the branch in the 'K in Lautern' shopping centre.
 With a large American community in the area, the people of Rhineland-Palatinate can speak a little English so you should also be able to secure a ticket by ringing the ticket hotline on +49 (0) 631 31880 and pressing option 1.